-House brings back mask mandate, threat of fines after CDC guidance changes
+CDC guidance fallout: House, White House bring back mask mandates

-House attenting physician issues mandate for 'medical-grade' face masks indoors
+House attending physician issues threat of fines, mandate for 'medical-grade' face masks indoors

 House Attending Physician Brian Monahan said late Tuesday that the House of Representatives is reinstating its mask mandate – and therefore the threat of fines to members who don't comply – following updated guidance from the Centers from Disease Control and Prevention (CDC) on the delta variant of the coronavirus.